robwillup/mithrandir/docs/Algorithms_And_Data_Structures/Cracking_The_Code_Interview/2023-12-20@Data_Structures.md

 ```

 This is an essential data structure for interviews.
 Be sure you are comfortable with dynamically resizable
 arrays/lists in whatever language you will be working with.
-Note that the name of the data structure as well as the "resizing factor" (which is 2 in Java) can vary.
-In C#, the data structure is also called
+Note that the name of the data structure as well as the
+"resizing factor" (which is 2 in Java) can vary.
+In C#, this data structure is also called `ArrayList` and it also
-`ArrayList` and it also doubles every time capacity is exceeded.
+doubles every time capacity is exceeded.

 ```csharp
 ArrayList resizableArray = new(1); // The '1' passed to the constructor is the initial capacity.
 Optional.